afborchert/modula-3200/README.md

 ## Architecture

-This implementation was firstly on a Perkin-Elmer 3220 running UNIX Edition VI and later VII.
+This implementation was firstly developed on a Perkin-Elmer 3220 (named ENDLICH) running UNIX Edition VI and later VII.
 Later, the sources were ported to a Perkin-Elmer 3280 running XELOS (the Unix variant of Perkin-Elmer whose computer division had at this time been renamed to Concurrent).

 The architecture of the 3200 series is a successor of the Interdata 8/32 which in turn has similarities to the 370 architecture of IBM.